 These are staggering numbers.
 And yet they don’t paint a full picture.

 These figures don’t include the millions of refugee and displaced girls around the world.
 Currently, there are over 31 million children who have been uprooted from their homes due to conflict or violence.
-This number increases when you include those displaced because of natural disasters.2
+This number increases when you include those displaced because of natural hazards.4

 So, why are girls less likely to go to school than boys?